 When you acquire a giant breed, like the Dogue de Bordeaux, you do so because you are in love with BIG dogs.
 Therefore, you want the puppy you purchase to grow up to be a big, massive dog.
 Unfortunately, too many are under the assumption that the more you feed your Dogue de Bordeaux puppy, the bigger he will end up being as an adult.
 This is a MYTH.
-Even if you feed your puppy a 5-star kibble, or BARF diet, overfeeding will only hurt your baby.
+Even if you feed your puppy a 5-star kibble, or raw diet, overfeeding will only hurt your baby.
 So the question of ‘What to feed my Dogue de Bordeaux puppy?’ is probably on your mind.

 The nutritional needs of a giant breed puppy are much different from those of small and medium breeds.
 Why?
 Because the way they grow makes them prone to orthopedic issues.
 Choosing the most appropriate feed for your Dogue de Bordeaux puppy and feeding the correct amount can significantly lower the risks.
-The 3 proven causes of hip dysplasia are: Genetics.
-Overfeeding.
-Excessive Dietary Calcium.

 LOOK AT THE LABELS

-WHAT WE FEED
+WHAT WE RECOMMEND